iu2frl/iu2frl-civ/README.md

 ### 2. Importing the module

-- Import the module using `rom iu2frl_civ.device_factory import DeviceFactory`
+- Import the module using `from iu2frl_civ.device_factory import DeviceFactory`

 ### 3. Creating the device object